 Teeth grinding and jaw clenching (also called bruxism) is often related to stress or anxiety.
 It doesn't always cause symptoms but some people get facial pain and headaches, and it can wear down your teeth over time.
 Most people who grind their teeth and clench their jaw aren't aware they're ...

 Mar 31, 2016· While bruxism is typically associated with sleeping, it can also happen during the day.
 Day time grinding is a form of bruxism that affects 10% of all night grinders.
 So there’s a chance that if you’re grinding during the night that you are also doing it during the day.Just like nocturnal bruxism, day clenching is closely related to stress.

 Teeth Grinding can be a real pain in the neck, head, jaw, shoulder… While you may not be familiar with the word "bruxism", if you have ever woken up with chronic neck or shoulder pain, a migraine headache or an aching jaw, you’re no stranger to some of its more painful and far-reaching symptoms.

 Do you or a family member grind your teeth?
 In severe cases, bruxism’grinding, gnashing or clenching your’can lead to problems.
 ‘It does a lot of damage,’ says Dr. Ron Smith, a dentist in Duncan, B.C., and president of the Canadian Dental Association.

-- precision jig grinding machine china
+- grinding machine sri lanka

 - PE Jaw Crusher